twmarshall/tbd/README.md

 ## Experiment
 ```
 >sbt/sbt
-> mkexamples
+> mkrun
 ```

 This will create the script bin/experiment.sh which can be used to run the performance experiments.

+To run in cluster mode, 'mkrun' will also create the script bin/master.sh which can be used to launch a master.
+This script will print out a URL of the form 'akka.tcp://...' which can then be passed to the bin/worker.sh script as its only argument.
+Then, you can run bin/experiment.sh with the '--master' flag with this URL.

 ## Debugging

-To turn on Akka debug log output, edit core/src/main/resources/common.conf, changing loglevel to "DEBUG".

-To turn on more useful DDG output, or to run the visualizer, edit core/src/main/scala/tbd/master/Main.scala, changing 'val debug' to 'true'.
-You must also change the imports at the top of any source files containing self-adjusting code from:
+To turn on debugging output from the library, you can change the imports at the top of any source files containing self-adjusting code from:

 ```
 import tbd._